RIKEN-RCCS/lens3/v1/doc/admin-guide.md

 See Redis documents for more information: [Redis persistence](https://redis.io/docs/manual/persistence/)

-### Json File Backup
+### (Json File Backup)

-A database of uses/pools can be saved/restored as a json file.
-A json file backup is done by a lens3-admin dump command.
+A database of confs/users/pools can be saved/restored as a json file.
+A json file backup is done by lens3-admin's dump-db and restore-db commands.
 However, a backup of a Redis database is preferred.

 ```
-$ lens3-admin dump users > users.json
-$ lens3-admin dump pools > pools.jsan
+$ lens3-admin -c conf.json dump-db save.json
-  ......
-$ lens3-admin reset-db
+$ lens3-admin -c conf.json --everything -y reset-db
-$ lens3-admin restore users.json
-$ lens3-admin restore pools.json
+$ lens3-admin -c conf.json restore-db save.json
 ```

 ## Administration Command (lens3-admin)